dawnzs03/flakyBuild9/docs/en/docs/admin-manual/config/be-config.md

 #### `mem_limit`

 * Type: string
 * Description: Limit the percentage of the server's maximum memory used by the BE process.
-It is used to prevent BE memory from occupying too the machine's memory.
+It is used to prevent BE memory from occupying to many the machine's memory.
 This parameter must be greater than 0.
 When the percentage is greater than 100%, the value will default to 100%.
+    - `auto` means process mem limit is equal to max(physical_mem * 0.9, physical_mem - 6.4G), 6.4G is the maximum memory reserved for the system by default.
-* Default value: 80%
+* Default value: auto

 #### `cluster_id`

 * Type: int32
 * Description: Configure the cluster id to which the BE belongs.
     - This value is usually delivered by the FE to the BE by the heartbeat, no need to configure.
 When it is confirmed that a BE belongs to a certain Drois cluster, it can be configured.
 The cluster_id file under the data directory needs to be modified to make sure same as this parament.
-* Default value: -1
+* Default value: - 1

 #### `custom_config_dir`